achubb/centango/readme.md

 	djrun

 This will invoke the local server.
 If you set up your hosts file in the above steps, then you should be able to go to http://centango.dev:8000 and you should see the running Django site.

+## Administration

+To get straight into the Django admin.
+You can go to http://centango.dev:8000/admin and use the following creadentials.

+u: *admin*
+p: *nimda*